OGStudio/openscenegraph-cross-platform-examples/README.md

 **Notes**:

-* you must have OpenSceneGraph sources alongside this repository clone (see [OpenSceneGraph cross-platform guide][osgcpg] for details)
-* Android project is built for `armeabi-v7a` architecture by default (update `abiFilters` value in `android/app/build.gradle` if you want other platforms)
+* Android project is built for `armeabi-v7a` architecture by default
+    * update `abiFilters` value in `android/app/build.gradle` if you want other platforms
-* make sure to run `Tools -> Android -> Sync Project with Gradle Files` in Android Studio after opening each example, this is necessary for Android Studio to create internal project files
+* make sure to run `Tools -> Android -> Sync Project with Gradle Files` in Android Studio after opening a project, this is necessary for Android Studio to create internal project files
-* each example builds its own version of OpenSceneGraph under `/path/to/OpenSceneGraph/build/Android-<ABI>/Ex<Number>` because different examples require different OpenSceneGrah plugins

-To build and run `01.EmbedResource` example for Android, you open `01.EmbedResource/android` in Android Studio and run the project.
+To build and run the first example for Android, open `01.EmbedResource/android` in Android Studio and run the project.

 <a name="build-ios"/>